dashvlas/awesome-ios-interview/Resources/English.md

 ## What is the difference between Synchronous & Asynchronous task?
 `Synchronous`: waits until the task has completed `Asynchronous`: completes a task in background and can notify you when complete

+## Semaphore

+_Is the number of free identical toilet keys.
+Example, say we have four toilets with identical locks and keys.
+The semaphore count - the count of keys - is set to 4 at beginning (all four toilets are free), then the count value is decremented as people are coming in.
+If all toilets are full, ie. there are no free keys left, the semaphore count is 0.
+Now, when eq. one person leaves the toilet, semaphore is increased to 1 (one free key), and given to the next person in the queue._

+Variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system.
+A trivial semaphore is a plain variable that is changed (for example, incremented or decremented, or toggled) depending on programmer-defined conditions.
+The variable is then used as a condition to control access to some system resource.
+A useful way to think of a semaphore as used in the real-world systems is as a record of how many units of a particular resource are available, coupled with operations to adjust that record safely (i.e. to avoid race conditions) as units are required or become free, and, if necessary, wait until a unit of the resource becomes available.
+Semaphores are a useful tool in the prevention of race conditions; however, their use is by no means a guarantee that a program is free from these problems.
+Semaphores which allow an arbitrary resource count are called __counting semaphores__, while semaphores which are restricted to the values 0 and 1 (or locked/unlocked, unavailable/available) are called __binary semaphores__ and are used to implement locks.

+### Lock
+Mechanism for enforcing limits on access to a resource in an environment where there are many threads of execution.
+A lock is designed to enforce a mutual exclusion concurrency control policy.

+### Mutex
+_Is a key to a toilet.
+One person can have the key - occupy the toilet - at the time.
+When finished, the person gives (frees) the key to the next person in the queue._

+__semaphore vs. mutex vs. lock__

+__Explanation 1__

+A mutex is essentially the same thing as a binary semaphore and sometimes uses the same basic implementation.
+The differences between them are in how they are used.
+While a binary semaphore may be used as a mutex, a mutex is a more specific use-case, in that only the thread that locked the mutex is supposed to unlock it.
+A mutex is a synchronization object.
+You acquire a lock on a mutex at the beginning of a section of code, and release it at the end, in order to ensure that no other thread is accessing the same data at the same time.
+A mutex typically has a lifetime equal to that of the data it is protecting, and that one mutex is accessed by multiple threads.
+A lock object is an object that encapsulates that lock.
+When the object is constructed it acquires the lock on the mutex.
+When it is destructed the lock is released.
+You typically create a new lock object for every access to the shared data.

+__Explanation 2__

+A mutex is an object which can be locked.
+A lock is the object which maintains the lock.
+To create a lock, you need to pass it a mutex.